dragosgn/dragosgn/blog/5-tips-for-getting-to-senior-developer-i-wish-i-knew.md

 Communication is not a "soft" skill anymore; don't take it for granted.

-**Pro tip**: use every opportunity you get to present and speak in public.
-Help writing stories, *READMEs*, documenting code, and technical decisions.
+**Pro-tip**: use every opportunity you get to present and speak in public.
+Help writing stories,*READMEs*, documenting code, and technical decisions.
 And why not put some of those learnings in a blog article like this one.

 ## 3. Work "with" rather than "besides"

-The high degree of specialisation in software means most projects need a team to succeed.
+The high degree of specialization in software means most projects need a team to succeed.
 You succeed when your team succeeds.

 > In software, lone-wolfs don't make it through the winter.